MaxScale Exasolrouter

 Overview

-ExasolRouter is a router that in itself is capable of using an Exasol cluster.
-It is primarily intended to be used together with SmartRouter, with writes being directed to a regular MariaDB cluster and reads to Exasol.
+ExasolRouter is a router that in itself is capable of using an Exasol Analytics Engine.
+It is primarily intended to be used together with SmartRouter, with writes being directed to a regular MariaDB cluster and reads to either MariaDB or Exasol, depending on which one can provide the response faster.

-Unlike the other routers of MaxScale, the targets ExasolRouter routes to are not specified using servers, targets, or cluster entries in the configuration file.
-Instead, Exasol database nodes are specified using the connection_string setting.
+Unlike the other routers of MaxScale, the targets ExasolRouter routes to are not specified using servers, targets, or cluster settings in the configuration file.
+Instead, Exasol is specified using the connection_string setting.

-If ExasolRouter is used standalone, a MariaDB server or a service should be specified using targets.
+However, if ExasolRouter is used standalone, a MariaDB server or a service should be specified using targets.
 ExasolRouter will not route to it, but it will use it for authenticating clients.
-However, Exasol will be accessed on behalf of all clients using the credentials specified in the connection_string.
+Exasol will still be accessed on behalf of all clients using the credentials specified in the connection_string.

 Users